Skip to content

 Fear Of Abandonment

 Many narcissists have a fear of abandonment.
 Especially if they have borderline traits.
+And may live in fear of losing popularity.

 This fear of abandonment is sometimes due to poor upbringing.
 Where they couldn’t rely on their parents.